Take Steps to Protect Your Home During National Radon Action Month

 The Environmental Protection Agency (EPA) has designated January as National Radon Action Month, a time when homeowners are encouraged to learn about the dangers of radon exposure and take action to protect their homes through radon testing and radon mitigation.
 During this month, your number one priority should be to perform a radon test for your home and, if high levels are found, install a radon mitigation system to restore your home’s health and safety.
 If you’re looking for other ways to get involved as well, help spread the word by urging others to protect their health by performing radon tests in homes, schools, and offices.

-Below, we have provided some answers to commonly asked questions about radon so you can learn a bit more about radon exposure in New Hampshire.
+Below, we have provided some answers to commonly asked questions about radon so you can learn a bit more about radon exposure in New Hampshire & Massachusetts.
 Be sure to share the knowledge with your family and friends!

 The EPA recommends re-testing your home for radon approximately every two years.
 You should also perform a radon test if you have recently renovated your home or expanded your living area into a lower level such as a basement.
 These new living areas could have a higher radon level than the rest of your home, and a major renovation project can change your home’s radon levels by creating new entrances for the gas to seep into your home.
 You may also want to perform a new radon test during different seasons, as seasonal changes can affect radon levels.
 Radon testing is both simple and affordable, so it can never hurt to perform a new check for this potentially dangerous substance.